bluelouie/react-typescript/README.md

 # react-typescript Template

-> Simple Starter SPA Template with Typescript , no backend
+> Simple React template with Typescript, no backend

 > Does not use create-react-app for base configuration freedom